About the Conference:

-Since its inception CMS has regularly sent scholars—as panel and workshop organizers and as speakers—to the International Congress of Medieval Studies at Western Michigan University’s Medieval Institute.
+Since its inception, Medieval Studies has regularly sent scholars—as panel and workshop organizers and as speakers—to the International Congress of Medieval Studies at Western Michigan University’s Medieval Institute.

 This is the largest annual academic event focused on the Middle Ages.
 In addition to academic panels and workshops, there are performances, book exhibits, and various “medieval sundries.”
 Held each year in May, this event unites thousands of scholars of the Middle Ages.
-CMS regularly provides for transportation for graduate students from UMN to attend and participate.
+The Center for Premodern Studies (CPS) regularly provides for transportation for graduate students from UMN to attend and participate.

 "Sword in Hand: Tools to Contextualize Medieval Material Culture in the Classroom and Public Events with the Oakeshott Institute (A Workshop)."

 "Object and Affect in Anglo- Saxon Texts."
 Organized by Maggie Heeschen, Andrea Waldrep, and Karen Soto